NebulaPython/Nebula-Editor/README.md

 Nebula Editor - Crafting code in the blue zone.

 💡 License
-This project is licensed under the Creative Commons (CC BY-NC-ND 4.0) - see the LICENSE file for details.
+See the LICENSE file (EULA) for details.